 If you want to improve the structure of your text, you need to pay attention to: 1. the first paragraph of your text; 2. your headings and 3. the first sentences of every new paragraph.
 Some time ago, I wrote an article on how to set up the structure of a blog post.
 Make sure to read that article if you have trouble setting up the structure for a text.

 You should clearly formulate what your post is about in the first paragraph.
 In printed texts, a writer usually starts off with some kind of teaser, but there is no time for that if you are writing for the web.
 You only have seconds to draw you reader’s attention.
 Make sure the first paragraph tells the main message of your post.
 That way, you make it easy for your reader to figure out what your post is about and: you tell Google what your post is about.
+This is also known as the inverted pyramid style.
 Don’t forget to put your focus keyword in that first paragraph!

 Another reason to have the focus keyword in your first paragraph is simple psychology.
 People recognize the word they sought for and think they’re in the right spot!